nmshd/documentation/_docs_integrate/requests-via-relationshiptemplates.md

       {
         "@type": "AuthenticationRequestItem",
         "mustBeAccepted": true,
-        "title": "The Sender is asking for an authentication."
+        "title": "The Sender is asking for an authentication" }
-      }
     ]
   }